cynic-net/pytest-pt/README.md

 Versions Supported
 ------------------

-This supports only pytest 5 and pytest 7; pytest 6 doesn't seem worth supporting because we have no legacy users of it.
+This supports only pytest 5, 7 and 8; pytest 6 doesn't seem worth
+supporting because we have no legacy users of it.
+(This could be added if there is any demand for it.)

-- Python 6 probably works, but is not tested due to tox being unhappy about using it.
+- Python 3.6 probably works, but is not tested due to tox being unhappy about using it.
 - pytest 5 is supported on versions of Python up to 3.9, but not on 3.10 and above.
-- pytest 7 is tested on Pythons up to 3.12, and will probably work on newer versions of Python when they are released.
+- pytest 7 and 8 are tested on Pythons up to 3.12, and will probably work on newer versions of Python when they are released.

 Testing